Darkelf2024/Darkelf-Browser/README.md

 - Darkelf OSINT - Browser for OSINT
 - Darkelf Private - Extreme Privacy
 - Darkelf Public - Balanced/Mixed
-- Each Type of Browser can be modified
+- Each Browser/Type - Can be modified
 - Pick a style

 ## Security Features